dennismwangi001/erp-sales-finance-reporting/README.md

-﻿# [Project Title]
+# ERP-Sourced Sales & Finance Reporting

-**Industry:** [e.g., Retail / E-commerce]
+**Industry:** Manufacturing / Distribution
-**Tools:** SQL · Python · Power BI [adjust per project]
+**Tools:** SQL (PostgreSQL) · Odoo ERP · Power BI · Python

 ## Business Problem
-[1-2 paragraphs: what real business challenge does this address, and why does it matter to the business?
-Not "predict X" - frame it as a decision someone in the company needs to make.]
+A mid-sized distribution/manufacturing company runs its sales, inventory, and invoicing through an ERP system (Odoo), but management lacks a consolidated view connecting sales performance, customer concentration risk, and order fulfillment health.
+Leadership needs to understand which customers and products drive revenue, where revenue is at risk due to concentration, and which orders are stalling in the sales pipeline — in order to make decisions about customer diversification, sales follow-up priorities, and inventory planning.

 ## Business Questions
-- [Question 1]
-- [Question 2]
-- [Question 3]
+1. What percentage of total revenue comes from our top customers, and is the business overly dependent on any single customer?
+2. How many quotations are stuck in "draft" status, what's their combined value, and how long have they been sitting unconfirmed?
+3. Which products generate the most revenue vs. the most units sold, and where do these two rankings diverge?
+4. Which salespeople or sales teams are closing the most confirmed orders vs. leaving the most unconfirmed?
+5. Are there confirmed sales orders at risk of delay due to low stock on the ordered products?
+6. Is revenue growing, flat, or declining month-over-month, and are there seasonal patterns?

 ## Data Source
-[Where the data came from, size/shape, time period covered, any known limitations of the dataset.]
+Local Odoo 17 Community ERP instance (Docker), PostgreSQL 15 backend, populated with Odoo's built-in demo dataset covering Sales, Invoicing, Inventory, and Purchase modules.

 ## Methodology
-1. Data cleaning and preparation - [brief summary]
-2. Exploratory analysis - [brief summary]
-3. Statistical/analytical approach - [brief summary]
-4. Dashboard/visualization - [brief summary]
+1. Data extraction — direct SQL queries against the Odoo Postgres database
+2. Analysis — aggregation, joins across master/transactional data,
+   window functions for share-of-total calculations
+3. Visualization — Power BI dashboard (in progress)

 ## Key Insights
-- [Insight 1 - tied to a number/finding, not vague]
-- [Insight 2]
-- [Insight 3]
+### Q1: Revenue Concentration
+- **68.7% of total revenue comes from a single customer (Gemini Furniture)** — the top 5 customers combined account for effectively all revenue, with the #2 customer (Joel Willis) at just 13.4%.
+- This represents severe customer concentration risk: losing this one account would eliminate more than two-thirds of revenue overnight.

 ## Business Recommendations
-- [Recommendation 1 - tied directly to an insight above]
-- [Recommendation 2]
+### Q1
+- Investigate why revenue is this concentrated — is this a genuinely dominant account, or is the sales team over-relying on one relationship?
+- Develop a customer diversification strategy (targeted outreach to grow mid-tier accounts like Joel Willis and Ready Mat) to reduce single-customer dependency.

 ## Repo Structure
 - data/          raw (not committed) and processed data
 - sql/           SQL scripts for data extraction/analysis
 - notebooks/     Python/R analysis notebooks
 - dashboard/     Power BI/Tableau files or exported visuals
 - docs/          supporting docs, data dictionary, methodology notes

 ## How to Reproduce
-[Brief steps someone would follow to rerun this analysis]
+[To be completed once the full Docker/Odoo setup is finalized]